Sou7ai1/IntroAI/01-a_star_heuristic/task.md

 ====================================================================================================

-Implement monotone heurestics for the A* algorithm running on subgraphs of the following infinite grids.
+Implement monotone heuristics for the A* algorithm running on subgraphs of the following infinite grids.

 * Grid2D: The classic two-dimensional grid
 * Grid3D: The classic three-dimensional grid